porteux/porteux/README.md

 ## Building

 PorteuX can be built in a live session of Slackware 64-bit or PorteuX 64-bit.
-At the moment, the main scripts do not generate ISOs, but only the xzm files for each module (000-kernel, 001-core, 002-gui, 002-xtra, 003-desktop-environment, etc).
+At the moment, the main scripts do not generate ISOs, but only the XZM files for each module (000-kernel, 001-core, 002-gui, 002-xtra, 003-desktop-environment, etc).

 To build PorteuX, run the `createModule.sh` script as root, in the exact folder order as described: <br />
 1. 000-kernel<br />